alsgregory/FADE/docs/source/ensemble_da.rst

 .. math:: r_{t}^{per}(x) = \sum_{l=1}N_{l}(x)(\xi_{l} + \phi_{l}),

 :math:`j=1,...,n_{y}`, where :math:`\phi_{l} \sim N(0, R)` and :math:`x^{j}` are
 coordinates that the reference function is evaluated at.
+Note: this does mean that all basis coefficients are assumed to have independent measurement error in the reference function.
 Denote the list of observations at time :math:`t` to be :math:`Y_{t}`.
 In FADE, one needs to initialize an object that carries out the projection of observations into ensemble space to compute likelihoods.
 This is done via the following command:

 .. code::